Montana-Media-Arts/creative-coding-1/modules/week-11/_posts/2017-01-07-oop-terminology.md

 An object or class **_method_** is a function that defines something to do with an object, or some way of processing an objects data/properties.

-For example, if we were writing a car class in p5, we may want to add a _method_ that would `display` the car the web canvas.
+For example, if we were writing a car class in p5, we may want to add a _method_ that would `display` the car on to the web canvas.
 This _method_ would query the objects _properties_ to determine things like, `color`, `speed`, `direction`, and maybe `size`.
 This _method_ would then use these _properties_ along with other information that helps define a car, to draw an image of a car on the canvas.

 ## Instantiation (aka. `new`)